Clash of Champions (2019): Storylines

 During the WWE Championship match at SummerSlam, Randy Orton attempted to target Kofi Kingston's family, who were at ringside.
 Kingston brawled with Orton outside the ring, resulting in both men being counted out; thus Kingston retained the title, but he continued to attack Orton.
 On the following episode of SmackDown, The New Day (Kingston and SmackDown Tag Team Champions Big E and Xavier Woods) faced the team of Orton and The Revival (Scott Dawson and Dash Wilder) in which the latter won, after which, Orton performed an RKO on all three members of New Day.
 On the following Raw, Big E and Woods defeated The Revival via disqualification due to interference from Orton.
-Kingston came to their aid only for Orton to attack Kingston, while The Revival and Orton temporarily injured Woods' leg.
-On August 27, a WWE Championship rematch was scheduled between the two for Clash of Champions, while Big E and Woods were scheduled to defend the SmackDown Tag Team Championship against The Revival at the event.
+Kingston came to their aid only for Orton to attack Kingston, while The Revival and Orton temporarily injured Woods's leg.
+On August 27, a WWE Championship rematch was scheduled between Kingston and Orton for Clash of Champions, while Big E and Woods were scheduled to defend the SmackDown Tag Team Championship against The Revival at the event.

 Feeling that she deserved an opportunity for the SmackDown Women's Championship for her win over Trish Stratus at SummerSlam, Charlotte Flair issued a challenge to reigning champion Bayley during "A Moment of Bliss" on the August 20 episode of SmackDown.
 Bayley accepted the challenge for Clash of Champions.

 On the August 20 episode of SmackDown, Sami Zayn was a guest on "Miz TV".
 Zayn stated that after months of losing matches, he realized that he would be better suited to helping people on SmackDown and introduced his first client, Intercontinental Champion Shinsuke Nakamura.
 The Miz questioned why Nakamura would associate himself with Zayn, who said that Nakamura was unable to express himself because of the language barrier and that he would communicate for Nakamura.
 Miz then received a beatdown from Nakamura and Zayn.
 The following week, Miz challenged Nakamura for the Intercontinental Championship at Clash of Champions and Miz received yet another beatdown.
 Later, the title match was made official.